Liopleurodon: Research history

 However, in 1880, Sauvage synonymized Liopleurodon with Polyptychodon, noting that it was similar to this genus, but distinct from Plesiosaurus and Pliosaurus.
 In 1888, Richard Lydekker, after studying some teeth attributable to Liopleurodon ferox in the Leeds Collection, concluded that they were so similar to those of Pliosaurus that they should be placed in that genus.
 These teeth had been collected by Alfred Leeds from the Oxford Clay Formation, near Peterborough, England.
 In 1869, Harry Govier Seeley had applied the name Pliosaurus pachydeirus to a series of cervical (neck) vertebrae representing the first 17 in the neck from the Oxford Clay Formation near Great Gransden.
 Other than its large size, Seeley provided no distinguishing characteristics.
-Lydekker stated that this neck probably belonged to Pliosaurus ferox.
-W. Kiprijanoff named Thaumatosaurus mosquensis in 1883 based on remains including teeth, vertebrae, and limb bones from Oxfordian-aged rocks in the Moscow Basin of Russia; however, in 1889, Lydekker considered this species to be a probable junior synonym of P. ferox.
+The specific name pachydeirus means "stout neck", due to its vertebral morphology.
+Lydekker stated in 1888 that the neck described by Seeley probably belonged to Pliosaurus ferox.
+Walerian Kiprijanoff named Thaumatosaurus mosquensis in 1883 based on remains including teeth, vertebrae, and limb bones from Oxfordian-aged rocks of the Moscow Basin.
+However, in 1889, Lydekker considered this species to be a probable junior synonym of P. ferox.

 In 1905, John Frederick Blake described two teeth from Rushden, England, similar to those of other Liopleurodon ferox specimens, though from older strata than those from Peterborough.
 He noted that the teeth were quite different from those of Pliosaurus, while the bones were dissimilar to those of Polyptychodon.
 Since the species couldn't be assigned to either genus, he recommended reinstating the name Liopleurodon.
 After considering Liopleurodon to be a subgenus of Pliosaurus, N. Bogolubov also listed the two genera as distinct in 1912.

 When Lydekker had first visited the collection of Alfred Leeds (known as the Leeds Collection), the only remains of Liopleurodon in his collection were teeth.
 However, since then, Alfred Leeds, as well as his brother Charles Edward Leeds, had collected many more specimens of Liopleurodon, including skulls and much of the postcranial skeleton.
 Charles William Andrews described the anatomy of the marine reptile specimens of the Leeds Collection acquired by the British Museum of Natural History in two volumes, the first published in 1910 and the second in 1913.
 He described the Liopleurodon specimens in the second volume, though considered them to belong to Pliosaurus.